Find out how The Advocator Group’s leadership team utilized PI’s Design solution to create and execute a winning talent strategy.

 “One of the things that matters to us is leveraging our investments,” Turpin said.
 “So, we started thinking ‘OK, we’ve got this tool.
 We’ve made this investment.
 We like how it works.
 We like the results.
 We like the efficiency.
 Are there other use cases for it in our company?’
 And we realized you don’t have to look very far to find other use cases.”

 With annual planning on the horizon, Sannito proactively reached out to her PI consultant to understand how they could potentially leverage PI’s people insights in their strategic planning.
 Inherently, she knew that mobilizing TAG’s people and leadership team around key strategies would be critical to the initiatives’ success.
 She also knew that results improve when a leadership team is moving in the same direction and workstyles are aligned with business strategy.
-So when her consultant recommended the entire leadership team take the time to align on and codify their business strategy so they could strategically design their talent strategy, she was all for it.
+So when her consultant recommended PI’s Design solution to help the leadership team align on and codify their business strategy in order to strategically design their talent strategy, she was all for it.

 They started with the PI Strategy Assessment™, a validated survey tool that captures a senior leadership team’s perceptions, agreement, and confidence in their business strategy.
 The tool documents an organization’s business strategy and expresses it in data-driven terms so everyone is clear on how to execute.